 Why Study Whales?

-Whales are important species in the Gulf of Maine, and their health can serve as indicators of the health of the Gulf of Maine overall.
-The data we collect is unique and can provide valuable information that can help resource managers develop policies that ensure the health of whales and the Gulf of Maine as a whole.
+Whales are an important species in the Gulf of Maine, and their health can reflect ocean health.
+The data we collect is unique and provides valuable information for policymakers that ensures the health of whales and the Gulf of Maine.
+Interested in getting involved?
+Check out our volunteer or internship program or attend one of our events!

 Recent Research Reports and Presentations